wp-plugins/nearby-map/readme.txt

 	return 'posts';
 } ?>`

+= I want to change map style, is it possible ? =

+Tired of the same old maps?
+CloudMade give ability for users to [use custom map or build thier own](http://maps.cloudmade.com/editor).
+After choosing, you juste have to precise the id of your custom style into your functions.php, by the way of the filter cloudmade_style.

+`<?php add_filter( 'cloudmade_style', 'my_custom_style' );
+function my_custom_style(){
+	//If I want to use "midnight Comander coloration" style return 999;
+} ?>`

+Loading time tiles is still faster if you opt for a custom style proposed by CloudMade (8 possibilities).

+You can see some examples at [screenshots section](http://wordpress.org/extend/plugins/nearby-map/screenshots/).

 = Is there a way to use another tile provider than CloudMade ? =

 Yes, there are other tile provider than CloudMade (used by default in this plugin).
 To chose for another, simply paste this function into your functions.php.